laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 If you have a custom helper that requires a translator instance, you should instead inject the translator at construction time.
 This can be achieved by writing a custom factory for the helper.
 [Further information on writing and registering helpers](../helpers/advanced-usage.md).

+### Placeholder Registry

+A very old and deprecated singleton registry `Laminas\View\Helper\Placeholder\Registry` has been removed.
+This registry was historically used to aggregate placeholder containers and had not been used internally for some time.
+Hopefully no one will notice that it's gone because there is no replacement for it.

 ### Removed Helpers